-Trending on Wine Trail Traveler on September 25th
+Trending on Wine Trail Traveler on April 15th

-9. Brunello di Montalcino 2009 DOCG from Piccini blog
+8. Brunello di Montalcino 2009 DOCG from Piccini blog

 An article about Terry and Kathy was in the Howard section of the Baltimore Sun on Sunday, November 10th.
 Janene Holzberg wrote "Teaching couple shares an education in fine wine".
 You can view the article online.
 Photos by Amy Davis, Baltimore Sun.

 Georgia, Sakartvelo: the Birthplace of Wine

 Many people are surprised that wine has been made for 8,000 years and had its orgin in what is now the country Georgia.
 Explore this fascinating country and learn about the exciting wine tourism industry in Georgia, Sakartvelo: the Birthplace of Wine.